fdeblasio/pokeemerald-expansion/README.md

 - Hitmonchan (not in main game):
     - Learns Dizzy Punch by level up

+- Slowpoke (not in main game):
+    - Atk: 65->40
+    - SpA: 40->65
+    - Learns Psybeam by level up

+- Galarian Slowpoke (not in main game):
+    - Atk: 65->40
+    - SpA: 40->65

-- Slowpoke/Slowbro/Slowking (not in main game):
+- Slowbro/Slowking (not in main game):
     - Learn Psybeam by level up

 - Magnemite/Magneton/Magnezone: